During your treatment

 Total skin electron beam therapy

-You will start treatment 1 to 2 weeks after your planning appointment
+You will start treatment 1 to 2 weeks after your planning appointment.

 You will not be able to wear any clothing or jewellery during your treatment.
+You should also remove any nail polish, or false nails, before you come for treatment.

 Please bring a robe and slippers to wear between the changing room and treatment room.
 We can provide a hospital gown if you need it.